UchuuKani/fox-game-vanilla-js/notes/init_the_project.md

 **Note:** according to MDN, "The window.requestAnimationFrame() method tells the browser that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint.
 The method takes a callback as an argument to be invoked before the repaint."

+In Brian's words, the `requestAnimationFrame` function:

+- "This is a technique where we can say to the browser, "Hey!
+Browser!
+Next time you have an idle moment, call me 😉" complete with winky face.
+As you may imagine, this can be very frequent, and we don't want our to execute at lightspeed.
+So in this case, we're saying, "check to see if it's been 3 seconds.
+If it has, call tick.
+If not, chill and wait for the next frame.
+This way, we're guaranteed to run tick every three seconds, give or take a few milliseconds (since the browser will wait until it's idle to call.)"

 A snapshot of the `init.js` code with some of my own comments is below

 ```js